 As I make my way back to the place where we’re staying for the night, I remember the stories from Luke 7–8.
 I had read them at the beginning of the day.
 It was about the miracles of people raised from the dead.

 Indeed, I realize this is the greatest need in every one of our lives, including every life in the Himalayas and throughout the earth: to have hope beyond physical death.
 All of us will die, because all of us have sinned.
 And that means all people need to hear and believe in the One who has loving authority over death.

 After dinner with the team, as always we are ready for some warmth and bed.
 So as I settle in for the night, I pray and plead as I fall asleep,

 O God, I choose to believe your Word.
 I don’t claim to understand it, but I choose to believe it.
 I choose to believe that Jesus alone has power over death and authority to bring life.
 And, O God, I pray that if this is true, then more than anything else, the people here need to know about Jesus!
 You know this!
 And I am realizing this in a way I never have before

 So I am pleading like I never have before!
 Please show your mercy in these mountains!
 Please show your mercy now, O God!
 Before another sky burial!
 Before more people are born, live, and die with all their hope in burning incense to a statue!
-Before more people are put on funeral pyres!
+And before more people are put on funeral pyres!
 It has been too long—far too long, O Lord—that the love and power and compassion and authority and name of Jesus have not been known here.
 Please, please, please show your salvation here!
 And please, O God, use my life however you want, spreading this gospel as the answer to every person in the world’s most urgent need: eternal life with you.

-–This excerpt is adapted from David Platt’s latest book titled Something Needs to Change: A Call to Make Your Life Count in a World of Urgent Need.
+This excerpt is adapted from David Platt’s latest book titled Something Needs to Change: A Call to Make Your Life Count in a World of Urgent Need.